UAV-assisted Online Machine Learning over Multi-Tiered Networks: A Hierarchical Nested Personalized Federated Learning Approach: Hierarchical Nested Personalized Federated Learning ( HN-PFL )

 \subsection{Overview and Rationale}

 Conventional federated learning (FL) trains a single ML model suitable for all devices~\cite{mcmahan2017communication}.
 As devices may exhibit significant heterogeneity in their data distributions, training a global model used for all the devices may lead to poor overall performance.
 This has motivated personalized federated learning (PFL)~\cite{fallah2020personalized}, which trains device-specific ML models by leveraging the \textit{commonality} across the devices' data.
-Conventional FL and PFL both assume a ``star'' learning topology, where a set of workers/devices are connected to a main server~\cite{hosseinalipour2020federated}, which requires direct communication between the devices and the server.
+Conventional FL and PFL both assume a ``star'' learning topology, where { workers/devices are connected to and able to communicate directly with a main server~\cite{hosseinalipour2020federated}.}

 In our setting, the star topology assumed in FL/PFL applies poorly as the IoT device clusters are geo-distributed, and UAVs visiting the clusters may not have direct access to an AP.
 On the other hand, UAV-to-UAV communications within a swarm is comparatively low in resource consumption, which motivates \textit{local model aggregations} inside the swarms enabled by the leader UAV.
 The leaders can then occasionally visit their nearest AP for global aggregation of their associated swarm ML model parameters.
 By \textit{nesting} intra-swarm (local) aggregations within inter-swarm (global) aggregations, we develop a new methodology to generalize the star topology in conventional FL/PFL to that of a \textit{hierarchical} tree, called {\tt HN-PFL} where the ML model training is segmented into two layers: (i) swarm-level between leaders and their constituents, and (ii) global-level between access points/core-network and swarm leaders.
 To the best of our knowledge, {\tt HN-PFL} is the first hierarchical personalized federated learning architecture in literature.